vishalival/vishalival/README.md

 - 🥗 [Genetically-Modified Foods & Nutrition in Africa](https://github.com/vishalival/eep153-norman-borlaug):
   Hypothesizing the benefits of **GMOs** in African countries where populations aren't meeting minimal nutritional requirements.
 - 🌊 **Environmental & Population Economic Analysis**:
-  Dive into my other projects focusing on sustainability and economic policy!
+  I have some more projects focusing on other population's economic analysis.

 📫 **How to Reach Me**:
 📧 Email me at **vishalivallioor [at] berkeley.edu**.
-I'd love to connect!

 ---